jmuehlig/perf-cpp/docs/sampling.md

 ---

-## What can be Recorded and how to Access the Data?
+## What Can Be Recorded and How to Access the Data?
 Configure which fields to record via `sampler.values()`, then access them on each record from `sampler.result()`.

 > [!NOTE]